incremental-altitude/Tableau-to-Netsuite/README.md

 # Tableau to Netsuite Integration/Sync

-This is program designed to run a script that integrates a Tabluea Report View Line data into Netsuite, via Netsuite's Php Toolkit and SOAP API
+This is a program designed to run a script that integrates a Tabluea Report View Line data into Netsuite, via Netsuite's Php Toolkit and SOAP API
 This requires 2 Vendor Dependencies - Netsuite PHP, and SimpleXLSX.